The Blockbuster's Guide to Depression

 Alfred, once a wry check on Bruce Wayne’s nocturnal mood swings, is reborn as Jeremy Irons channelling Sylvia Plath.
 He tells Ben Affleck’s Dark Knight, who’s moved to Michael Corleone’s lake house following a fire at Wayne Manor – a cruel nod to Christopher Nolan’s trilogy, that his actions are suicidal.
 He makes long speeches about corrupting influences, of the kind no one drops into conversation, and knocks back bourbon on the job.
 If people still smoked in movies he’d be dragging on fifty a day, willing on cancer.
 You expect Batman’s world to be a dark place of course, but this sombre?
 The Killing Fields had more laughs.

-No where is this more apparent and infuriating than with the treatment of Henry Cavill’s Superman.
+Exhibit A: the treatment of Henry Cavill’s Superman.
 You’ll recall that in the hands of Christopher Reeve, Clark Kent and the Man of Steel were joyful, decent characters – one sweet and bumbling, the other charming and resolute; an indefatigable champion for justice.
-In Snyder’s movie Superman is a sinister lost soul, viewed mostly through a fearful Batman’s eyes and not enough using the end of the telescope that the rest of the world peers into.
-When we’re told “most people” think he’s a hero, we have to take it on trust; his heart doesn’t seem to be in it.
+In Snyder’s movie Superman is a sinister lost soul, viewed mostly through a fearful Batman’s eyes.
+When we’re told “most people” think he’s a hero, we have to take it on trust.

 The cumulative effect of jarring scene on jarring scene, then, is a film that looks and feels overstuffed and underwritten; a product of studio impatience and bad planning; and that’s before all the additional elements – Doomsday, Gal Gadot’s Wonder Woman (who, in a move symptomatic of the film’s backwardly conceived bent, is introduced before her standalone origin flick) – are folded into the noxious mix.